bitromortac/lnregtest/README.md

 Setup
 -----
-The binaries bitcoind, bitcoin-cli, lnd, and lncli are expected to be found in `$PATH`.
+The binaries bitcoind (v0.20.0), bitcoin-cli, lnd (v0.11.0), and lncli are expected to be found in `$PATH`, e.g., put these binaries into your ~/bin folder.

 You can use the tool in two different standalone modes: